wp-plugins/cms2cms-datalife-engine-to-wp-convertor/readme.txt

 = Your website is unreachable =
 <p>If your website cannot be reached, pay attention to the following points:
 Make sure your site is available online at the moment.
-It’s possible that your firewall blocks certain IP requests.
+It is possible that your firewall blocks certain IP requests.
 Contact your system administrator or hosting provider support for details about this issue.</p>

 = Your server responds with 401 Unauthorized =
 <p>If you get this error, try the following solutions: